europaphp/skeleton/src/Europa/readme.md

 Bootstrapper
 ------------

 Abstraction for creating classes that define methods that bootstrap your application.
-Doing this creates a conventional, self-documenting and maintainable way of setting up your application.@and
+Doing this creates a conventional, self-documenting and maintainable way of setting up your application.

 Config
 ------